Can Laos become Southeast Asia's next manufacturing hub? – DW – 09/11/2024

 Zachary Abuza, a professor at the National War College in Washington who focuses on Southeast Asia, said Laos has "very little in the way of comparative advantage compared to countries it is surrounded by: China, Vietnam and Thailand."

 "To be a manufacturing hub you need a few things, such as an educated and trained work force, macro-economic stability and a steady supply of energy.
-Laos only has the latter," he pointed out.
+Laos only has the latter," he added.

 Another issue facing investors when they consider investing in Laos is corruption.